retooth2/xenharmlib/doc/quickstart.rst

     weird_note = n_edo24.note('vvvvv^^^^Cxx#xxbbx', 0)

 If a certain accidental is available depends on the underlying tuning.
-For 12-EDO e.g. the 'v' accidental is not available, however for 31-EDO it is.
+For 12-EDO, e.g., the 'v' accidental is not available; however for 31-EDO it is.
 In general, there exists exactly one accidental symbol for each accidental value (hence 'v' does not exist in 12-EDO because it would be the same as 'b')

-Since notes are wrappers around pitches, you can operate on notes mostly the same way you operated on pitches with the difference that the methods returning pitches now return notes.
+Since notes are wrappers around pitches, you can operate on notes mostly the same way you operated on pitches, with the difference that the methods returning pitches now return notes.
 We will quickly go through the similarities.